helmetlang/COMPSC1301/README.md

-# COMPSC1301
+# COMPSCI1301

-python class for bryson payne
+python class for Bryson Payne

+notes and files I used throughout the semester